How I stopped judging myself (the inner critic behind self-development)

 And to let go of the critical mind, I have tried to “better” myself.
 Like when my inner critic judged me for having jiggly “skinny fat” legs, I would hit the gym consistently to have my dream body… only to find out later that it still didn’t like myself, with criticism around other aspects of my appearance.
 This is something that’s been shown time and time again like in plastic surgery patients where they still would find flaws about themselves even when they have done all the procedures they wanted.

-The thing is, no matter how hard you try to “fix” yourself, the inner critic will find something (even if it is penny size) to critique why you’re not enough.
+The thing is, no matter how hard we try to “fix” yourself, the inner critic will find something (even if it is penny size) to critique why we’re not enough.

 All of this happens because all the negative self-judgements directed to ourselves come from a deeper place within us that cannot be changed by mere external fixes like Botox or strategic business growth hacks.